Yup'ik: Cuisine

-Yup'ik cuisine is based on traditional subsistence food harvests (hunting, fishing, and berry gathering) supplemented by seasonal subsistence activities.
-The Yup'ik region is rich in waterfowl, fish, and sea and land mammals.
-Yup'ik settled where the water remained ice-free in winter, where walruses, whales, and seals came close to shore, and where there was a fishing stream or a bird colony nearby.
-Even if a place was not very convenient for human civilization, but had a rich game, Yup'ik would settle there.
+Yupʼik cuisine is based on traditional subsistence food harvests (hunting, fishing, and berry gathering) supplemented by seasonal subsistence activities.
+The Yupʼik region is rich in waterfowl, fish, and sea and land mammals.
+Yupʼik settled where the water remained ice-free in winter, where walruses, whales, and seals came close to shore, and where there was a fishing stream or a bird colony nearby.
+Even if a place was not very convenient for human civilization, but had a rich game, Yupʼik would settle there.
 The coastal settlements rely more heavily on sea mammals (seals, walrusses, beluga whales), many species of fish (Pacific salmon, herring, halibut, flounder, trout, burbot, Alaska blackfish), shellfish, crabs, and seaweed.
 The inland settlements rely more heavily on Pacific salmon and freshwater whitefish, land mammals (moose, caribou), migratory waterfowl, bird eggs, berries, greens, and roots help sustain people throughout the region.
 Traditional subsistence foods are mixed with what is commercially available.
 Today about half the food is supplied by subsistence activities (subsistence foods), and the other half is purchased from commercial stores (market foods, store-bought foods).

-Traditional Yup'ik delicacies is, akutaq (Eskimo ice cream), tepa (stink heads), mangtak (muktuk).
+Traditional Yupʼik delicacies is, akutaq (Eskimo ice cream), tepa (stink heads), mangtak (muktuk).

 Elevated cache or raised log cache, also raised cache or log storehouse (qulvarvik sg qulvarviit pl [Yukon, Kuskokwim, Bristol Bay, NR, Lake Iliamna], qulrarvik [Egegik], neqivik [Hooper Bay-Chevak, Yukon, Nelson Island], enekvak [Hooper Bay-Chevak], mayurpik [Hooper Bay-Chevak], mayurrvik [Nelson Island], ellivik [Kuskokwim], elliwig [Nunivak]) is a bear cache-like safe food storage place designed to store food outdoors and prevent animals from accessing it.
 Elevated cache types include log or plank caches, open racks, platform caches, and tree caches.
 The high cabin-on-post cache was probably not an indigenous form among either Eskimos or Alaskan Athabaskans.
 Cabin-on-post caches are thought to have appeared in the 1870s.
 The cabin on-post form may thus have been introduced by early traders, miners, or missionaries, who would have brought with them memories of the domestic and storage structures constructed in their homelands.